AnnieCannons/countries-app-instructions/version-0/README.md

 ## 🚀 Roadmap: Step-by-step guide to building your project

 ### Fork & Clone the Github repo
-1. Fork this Github repo into your own account.
+1. Fork the [countries-app-fall-2025 repo](https://github.com/AnnieCannons/countries-app-fall-2025/tree/main).
 Use this [fork and clone guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.55gk3qetux2a#heading=h.wbbot8ebr58a) to help you.
+2. Open up the Terminal on your computer.
-2. Clone your new Github repo into the `dev` folder on your local machine.
+3. Clone your forked `countries-app-fall-2025` Github repo into your `dev` folder.

 ### Create a new React project with Vite
-1. In the terminal, navigate into your repo and then into the `version-0` folder
+1. In the Terminal, `cd` into your repo and then into the `version-0` folder.
-2. In the `version-0` folder, create a new React project with [Vite](https://vite.dev/).
+2. In the `version-0` folder, create a new React project with [Vite](https://vite.dev/) by using the command `npm create vite@latest .`.
+Don't forget the dot — this will create your project inside of the current folder.
 Use this [How to create a new project with Vite guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.rxwa6murqe1y#heading=h.wvxq6966uco7) to help you.
-3. Once you're done, commit your changes and push your code to GitHub.
+3. Add, commit, and push your code to GitHub.

 ### Set up files & folder structure
 1. In the `src` folder, create a `pages` folder